AdobeDocs/commerce-learn.en/help/global-reference-architecture/bulk-packages.md

 - No special tooling, complex infrastructure or special branching strategy required
 - The combination of packages in a release is always developed and tested together

-Disadvantage:
+Disadvantages:

 - Only possible to upgrade the full GRA, including all packages contained in it.
 - No support in the GRA bulk package for composer packages other than Adobe Commerce modules, language packs and themes, so no metapackages, magento2-component packages, Composer plugins and patches

-## Setting up Adobe Commerce with the Split Git GRA pattern
+## Set up Adobe Commerce with the Split Git GRA pattern

 ### The directory structure